SK-Jabed/LostFinder-Project-Client/README.md

-# FundSphere: A Modern Crowdfunding Platform 🌟
+# LostFinder - User Interface 🌟

 ## 🎯 Project Overview
-**Welcome to FundSphere - A Modern Crowdfunding Platform !!!** This repository contains the client-side code for **FundSphere**, an intuitive crowdfunding platform designed for creators, entrepreneurs, and individuals looking to fund their projects.
-It is a modern crowdfunding platform where individuals and organizations can raise funds for various causes, ideas, or startups.
-Whether for personal or professional projects, it empowers individuals and organizations to bring ideas to life through a secure, user-friendly platform.
-The frontend is built with React and styled using Tailwind CSS for a modern and responsive user experience.
+**Welcome to FundSphere - A Modern Crowdfunding Platform !!!** LostFinder's client side is built with React and focuses on delivering a smooth and user-friendly interface.
+Users can post details of lost or found items, search for items, and interact with others through the platform.

 ---

+## Purpose
+The "LostFinder" web application facilitates reconnecting individuals with their lost belongings via a streamlined and efficient platform.
+"LostFinder" aims to simplify the process of reporting and finding lost belongings.
+It bridges the gap between finders and owners with an intuitive web interface.
+The client-side of the application focuses on delivering a seamless and accessible user experience.

 ## 🌐 Live Site
 Check out the live demo here: [Crowdcube Live Site](#)